saurabhdaware/projectman/README.md

 [![https://nodei.co/npm/projectman.png?downloads=true&downloadRank=true&stars=true](https://nodei.co/npm/projectman.png?downloads=true&downloadRank=true&stars=true)](https://www.npmjs.com/package/projectman)

-ProjectMan is a project manager command line tool to easily save open your favorite projects right from command line.
+ProjectMan is a project manager command line tool to easily save/open your favorite projects right from command line in your favorite text editor.

 Are you lazy to cd Desktop/projects/react/coolsite and then open the folder in your favorite text editor?
 Using project manager you can run `projectman open` or `pm open` and select the project and it will open it in your favorite text editor (default is set for vscode).